Paddington Meets The BNP

 When they arrived at the square Paddington was even more confused.
 There seemed to be a lot of men shouting at people through megaphones; not a car in sight.
 He tugged at Judy’s arm and asked her why the politicians hadn’t got in their rally cars yet.

 “Don’t be silly Paddington!
 It isn’t a car rally, it’s a political rally.
 That means that a large number of supporters for a political party all get together to hear the leader speaking about important issues.
-This is the Conservative Party”
+This is the Conservative Party”“Doesn’t sound like much of a party to me,” Paddington muttered under his whiskers.

 There was a man shouting particularly loudly some way away from the main crowd.
 A small group of people were listening very intently.
 Paddington decided perhaps this man was providing entertainment for the quieter guests at the party and he made his way over.
 The man was shouting so loudly that Paddington could barely understand what he was saying.
 He thought he made out ‘BMP’ which he decided (quite reasonably he thought) could stand for ‘Bear’s Marmalade Party’, which was definitely something he was interested in attending.
 He spotted a man standing next to the entertainer who didn’t seem to be doing anything, so he strode over to him and tipped his hat at him, as was his custom when approaching strangers.